With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 NO. 5 GEORGIA 14, KENTUCKY 3

 LEXINGTON, Ky.
-(AP) — Zamir White ranfor that a carer-high 131 yards and a touchdown, Stetson Bennett also ran for a score and also Georgia beat Kentucky because of its own 11th straight triumph in the set.
+(AP) — Zamir White ranfor that a carer-high 131 yards and a touchdown, Stetson Bennett also ran for a score and also Georgia beat Kentucky because of the 11th straight triumph in the set.

-Their scores started both pliers because the Bulldogs (4-1 Southeastern Conference) improved to 5-1 following six weeks beneath trainer Kirby Smart.
+Their scores started both pliers since the Bulldogs (4-1 Southeastern Conference) improved to 5-1 following six weeks beneath trainer Kirby Smart.
 Georgia’d 215 yards on the floor.

 Bennett finished 9 of all 13 moves for 131 yards with 2 interceptions.

 White transported 26 occasions, also a career best, such as a fourth-and-1 burst to get a simple 22-yard TD run and double-digit guide early in the next quarter.
-Bennett’s 2-yard score capped a 86-lawn, 12-drama first driveway that put the tone for Georgia’s hands of this line of scrimmage on its own restricted possessions.
+Bennett’s 2-yard score capped a 86-lawn, 12-drama first driveway that put the tone for Georgia’s management of their line of scrimmage on its own restricted possessions.

 Chris Rodriguez hurried 20 occasions for 108 yards for Kentucky (2-4).